The Amazing Halogen Oven

 - For the very best chips use the airfryer attachment

-What foods give the best results in a Halogen Oven?
+What Foods give the best results in a Halogen?

 Well it does a surprising variety of different foods very well, but the opinion of a lot of reviews show that Chicken, potatoes, bread, cake, chops, sausages, bacon, steak, oven chips, pies, cheese on toast are the most frequently cooked foods and the best results.